Elbsides/www/2023/index.markdown

 # Sponsors

 We hope to welcome many old and new sponsors to make this event possible with no costs for attendees and to keep this event as inclusive as possible.

-Drop us an email at **elbsides -at- gmail.com** if you would like to be a sponsor or know of companies that would love to support the North German infosec community.
-It benefits all parties involved.

 <table>